timoxley/pkgcount/Readme.md

 ```
 > pkgcount --help
   Usage: pkgcount [options]

   Options:

     -h, --help             output usage information
     -V, --version          output the version number
-  --min [count]    only list packages duplicated at least this number of times
+    -m, --min [count]      only list packages duplicated at least this number of times
-  --duplicates     only list packages appearing more than once
+    -d, --duplicates       only list packages appearing more than once
     --json                 display json output
     --no-color             display uncolored output.
 Colors indicate packages with high levels of duplication
     --paths                list paths to each package instead of counts
     --summary              only display summary
     --depth [depth]        limit traversal depth
+    -s, --sort-duplicates  Sort results by number of duplicates
 ```

 By default, `pkgcount` uses coloured output as a simple visual aide to